openhab/openhabian/docs/openhabian-amanda.md

 changed to slot 1
 ```

-And finally you can go back to the first terminal window and press enter.
+Finally you can go back to the first terminal window and press Enter.
 Amanda will automatically pick up another files if the backup
 consists of more than one file.

 ```